ModOrganizer2/modorganizer-basic_games/README.md

 The meta-plugin provides some useful extra feature:

-1. **Automatic Steam, GOG, and Origin game detection:** If you provide Steam, GOG, or Origin IDs for the game (via `GameSteamId`, `GameGogId`, or `GameOriginManifestIds`), the game will be listed in the list of available games when creating a new
+1. **Automatic Steam, GOG, and Origin game detection:** If you provide Steam, GOG, Origin or EA Desktop IDs for the game (via `GameSteamId`, `GameGogId`, `GameOriginManifestIds`, or `GameEaDesktopId`), the game will be listed in the list of available games when creating a new
-  MO2 instance (if the game is installed via Steam or GOG).
+  MO2 instance (if the game is installed via Steam, GOG, Origin or EA Desktop).
 2. **Basic save game preview:** If you use the Python version, and if you can easily obtain a picture (file) for any saves, you can provide basic save-game preview by using the `BasicGameSaveGameInfo`.
   See [games/game_witcher3.py](games/game_witcher3.py) for  more details.